Barbie To Twilight: The Highest-Grossing Movies By Female Directors

 Directed by: Brenda Chapman

+As Pixar rarely goes wrong, it shouldn’t surprise anyone to see a Pixar movie on this list.

-Merida is the spirited yet brave daughter of King Fergus and Queen Elinor of Scotland.
+Pixar’s first film with a female protagonist, Brave centres around Merida, the spirited yet brave daughter of King Fergus and Queen Elinor of Scotland.
 Possessing remarkable archery skills, she aspires to forge her unique destiny.
-Her rebellion against a long-standing tradition sparks anger with the Highland lords, causing turmoil within the kingdom.
-In her quest for a solution, Merida turns to a peculiar witch, who grants her a wish with unfortunate consequences and must grasp the essence of courage and reverse a cursed transformation before time runs out.
+However, her rebellion against a long-standing tradition sparks anger with the Highland lords, causing turmoil within the kingdom.
+In her quest for a solution, Merida turns to a peculiar witch, who grants her a wish but with unfortunate consequences.
+The film then follows Merida’s efforts as she grasps the essence of courage and reverses a cursed transformation before time runs out.

 IMDb rating: 7.1/10